Chaitya62/MoviePlotBot/README.md

   MoviePlotBot is a twitter bot that lets you search the plot of any movie just tag *Pending* in your tweet by the movie title and you will get an instant reply from MoviePlotBot.

-#What does it do that?
+#How does it do that?

-  It Basically uses two APIs
+  It basically uses two APIs

     1. Twitter API
-    2. OmDB API
+    2. OMDb API

 #How to run this bot?